LarsNorlander/dev-diary/manning-deep-learning.md

 ### 8:13 PM

 Got to read up and finish the second chapter of Grokking Deep Learning.
 Now I properly understand the difference between supervised and unsupervised learning.
 Not only that, I also found out that there's Parametric and Non-Parametric learning.
 I look forward especially to Chapter 3, where things will start to become really hands on.

+## October 29, 2018

+### 8:52 PM

+Got to read up about half of chapter three from Grokking Deep Learning.
+I was surprised to see how tiny a neural network could be.
+I created a few simple neural networks.
+One of them took one input and produced one output, and one took several inputs and produced one input.
+Tomorrow I'll continue on with the rest of the chapter and hopefully finish it.